nhsengland/data-viz-community-of-practice/docs/dashboard_design/index.md

 - [x] **Sharing vocabulary**

 Having one document for data visualisation development teams to refer to aids collaboration.
-These guidelines are a tool which can be relied upon for quicker interation times and consistent digital experiences for users.
+These guidelines are a tool which can be relied upon for quicker interaction times and consistent digital experiences for users.

 - [x] **Faster onboarding**